Roopa Rao

 Roopa Rao (born May 18) is an independent Indian film-maker from Bangalore.
 She is the writer and director of India's first same-sex love story web series, The Other Love Story (2016).
-Rao is also known for directing critically acclaimed award winning Kannada film Gantumoote (2019).
+Rao is also known for directing critically acclaimed award-winning Kannada film Gantumoote (2019).

 Early life

 Rao completed Masters in Commerce with Personnel Management as a specialization and discontinued Masters in Finance.
 For a span of six Years, she worked at Infosys.
 Later, with a persistent desire to make movies, she quit her job to pursue film making.
 She completed a course in film direction and production from Asian Academy of Film and Television, Delhi.
 After this, she moved to London, UK to assist a documentary filmmaker.

 Career

-She returned to India, where she made documentaries and short films in order to improvise her craft.
+Rao returned to India, where she made documentaries and short films in order to improvise her craft.
 After co-directing Vishnuvardhana, a Kannada feature film and Kurai Ondrum Illai, an independent Tamil feature film, she began to work on her first big scale venture, The Other Love Story.

 Being a writer at heart from her early teens, she had written the story of two young women falling in love during her college days but never took it further due to its unconventional story-line.